-Julie is a diversity and inclusion specialist with over 18 years' experience in the public and voluntary sector.
+Julie is a diversity and inclusion specialist with 20 years' experience in the public and voluntary sector.
 At Acas she's responsible for leading and providing expert advice to build an inclusive culture.
-She also leads on employee health and wellbeing.

 Since the start of the coronavirus pandemic, Acas has seen a dramatic spike in calls to our helpline and visits to our website.
 People up and down the country are struggling through unprecedented change, personal and financial uncertainties, feelings of anxiety or fear for their loved ones – and trying to juggle them all while being the best parent, employer, colleague or daughter they can be.

 Sadly, we have sometimes seen this anxiety give way to decisions which may be on the verge of discrimination.

 Decisions made in panic